talkowski-lab/rCNV2/data_curation/genome_annotations/README.md

 This process was restricted to the subset of genome annotation tracks with statistical evidence for relevance in disease, as [described above](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/genome_annotations#identifying-annotation-classes-with-burdens-of-noncoding-rcnvs).

 All elements from significant annotations were clustered into CRBs per-chromosome using DBSCAN (a density-based clustering algorithm) with the following parameters:
-* Neighborhood distance < 10kb
+* Neighborhood distance < 5kb
 * Minimum number of elements per cluster proportional to 10% of the total number of annotation tracks being considered (rounding down)

 After clustering, CRBs were assigned the minimum start and maximum end coordinate across all their constituent elements.

-Finally, pairs of CRBs within ±10kb were merged, and CRBs with ≥30% coverage by our [CNV blacklist regions](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-rare-cnvs) were excluded.
+Finally, pairs of CRBs within ±10kb were merged, and we excluded CRBs meeting any of the following three criteria:
+1. >200kb in size; or
+2. ≥30% coverage by our [CNV blacklist regions](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-rare-cnvs); or
+3. Within ±100kb of an element from the [CNV blacklist regions](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-rare-cnvs) that was ≥100kb in size.

 #### Output files